 Refund & Cancellation Policy

-o Cancellation after 30th July, 30% refund of the total paid
+- Cancellation after 30th July, 30% refund of the balance paid

-o Cancellation after 30th August, no refund of the total paid.
+- Cancellation after 30th August, no refund of the balance paid.

 Cancellation date is when notification is received by us.
 Cancellation charges may be covered by the compulsory insurance.